stevejoluc/stevejoluc.github.io/docs/index.md

 !!! cite ""
     **Favorite Open Source Products**:

-    * Terraform :material-terraform:
+    * Terraform
-    * Home Assistant :material-home-assistant:
+    * Home Assistant
-    * Grafana :material-magnify:
+    * Grafana
-    * OpenTelemetry :material-telescope:
+    * OpenTelemetry

 #### Homelab
-Creating and expanding on my homelab has been extremely rewarding to me.
+Researching and expanding my homelab is extremely rewarding to me.
 Not only has it increased my understanding of networking, it also allows me to continue to learn about new technology.

 !!! cite ""
     **Homelab**:

-    * Home Assistant :material-home-assistant:
+    * Home Assistant
-    * Ubiquiti :material-wifi:
+    * Ubiquiti
-    * Raspberry Pi :fontawesome-brands-raspberry-pi:
+    * Raspberry Pi
+    * Ad Blocker

 ### Sports
 #### Golf
 I started golfing around 2019.
-Although I do not get to go as often as I would like to, golf found its way into my heart.
-If you have a set up clubs, lets grab a tee time together!
+Although I don't get to go often, golf has found its way into my heart.
+If you have a set up clubs, lets grab a tee time!

 !!! cite ""
     **Current clubs**: